marcusoftnet/marcusoftnet.github.io/_posts/2013-01-27-NancyTesting2.md

 Pardon the funky formatting, but I think that requires some explanation.

 - On line 3 we're using a variable called "with".
-Hovering over that parameter we see that it's of (hold on to your hat...): ConfigurableBootstrapper.ConfigurableBoostrapperConfigurator.
+Hovering over that parameter we see that it's of (hold on to your hat...): ConfigurableBootstrapper.ConfigurableBootstrapperConfigurator.
 It's a class that implements the [builder pattern](http://en.wikipedia.org/wiki/Builder_pattern), which makes it excellent to use for building the executing context of our testing browser.
 - On line 4 we are then using the Configurator to tell the browser to just load the module called ConfigBootTestModule

 It takes some getting used to but my suspicion is that users of Nancy already use lambdas quite a lot and it doesn't scare them.
 The whole routing feature is built around lambdas, for example.